tulane-cmps6610-fall-2025/problem-set-01-arturoAltamirano/answers.md

   - 1b    False, c = 2, n = 1, true for all n > 1

-          The base 2 value in 2 ^ (2 ^ n) will always make this algorithm less efficient than simply 2 ^ n so it will instead dominante the other.
+          The base 2 value in 2 ^ (2 ^ n) will always make this algorithm less efficient than simply 2 ^ n so it will almost unanimously dominate the other.

   - 1c    c = 5, n = 1, true for all n > 0